Code-Institute-Submissions/smolies/README.md

 * Mood function based on animal level of happiness and hunger - prompting user with messages.
 * Additional game functions - care for animals hygene, sleep, etc.

+## Structure
+The structure of *Smolies* on the visual page level has been using gif animation in the background on the right side of the page, and the game terminal on the left side.
+Above the terminal there's a clearly visible button, that allows the player to start/ restart the game.
+It all provides an easy and intuitive access to the game itself and good user experience thanks to minimalistic, bold design.

+On the deeper level the game structure required planning the logic of game's functions flow, in order to provide clear and easy to navigate product.
+Flow chart was used to secure game's natural logic and avoid unnecessary errors.